 20th Century Fox Film Corp./Courtesy Everett Collection; Walt Disney Studios Motion Pictures/Courtesy Everett Collection

-Lin-Manuel Miranda's long-running, impossible-to-get ticket on Broadway will be exclusively available to stream on Disney+ beginning on July 3.
-And it's hard to imagine a better way to experience what it means to be an American.
-A taped production of Miranda's historical hip-hop hit musical, Hamilton (for those who have been living under a rock for the past five years) tells the story of Founding Father Alexander Hamilton through a modern, from-the-streets lens).
+Lin Manuel-Miranda’s long-running impossible-to-get ticket on Broadway will be exclusively available to stream on Disney+.
+And it’s hard to imagine a better way to experience what it means to be an American.
+A taped production of his historical hip-hop hit musical, Manuel-Miranda’s Hamilton (for those who have been living under a rock for the past six years) tells the story of Founding Father Alexander Hamilton through a modern, from-the-streets lens.

 Where to watch: Disney+

-Denzel Washington, Morgan Freeman and Matthew Broderick star in this heroic account of one of our country's overlooked Civil War chapters — the story of the all-Black 54th Regiment of the Massachusetts Volunteer Infantry.
-Washington's quiet intensity and fiery courage send a chill up your spine in this important, urgent historical corrective from director Edward Zwick.
+Denzel Washington, Morgan Freeman and Matthew Broderick star in this heroic account of one of our country’s more overlooked Civil War chapters — the story of the all-Black 54th regiment of the Massachusetts Volunteer Infantry.
+Washington’s quiet intensity and fiery courage raises the hairs on the back of your neck in this important, urgent historical corrective from director Edward Zwick.

-Daniel Day-Lewis deservedly won his third Oscar for his eerily transformative portrayal of our 16th president.
-Directed by Steven Spielberg, this epic in miniature doesn't try to capture the full, cradle-to-grave sweep of Lincoln's remarkable life; rather it zeroes in on his battle to pass the 13th Amendment, abolishing slavery.
+Speaking of inspiring American presidents with a flair for oratory… Daniel Day-Lewis deservedly won his third Oscar for his eerily transformative portrayal of our 16th president.
+Directed by Steven Spielberg, this epic in miniature doesn’t try to capture the full, cradle-to-grave sweep of Lincoln’s remarkable life, rather it zeroes in on his battle to pass the 13 Amendment, ending slavery.
 A modern American masterpiece.

 Hidden Figures (2016)

-Some American heroes are household names out of the gate (see Lincoln, Hamilton and the Mercury astronauts); others do their jobs in anonymity until history hopefully discovers them.
-In this inspirational true-life drama about a group of Black female mathematicians who toiled in obscurity for NASA during the space race, Octavia Spencer, Janelle Monáe, and Taraji P. Henson soar below the radar as the brains behind one of NASA's greatest moments.
+Some American heroes are household names out of the gate (see Lincoln, Hamilton and the Mercury astronauts); others do their jobs in anonymity until history hopefully discovers them later.
+In this inspirational true-life drama about a group of female African American mathematicians who toiled in obscurity for NASA during the space race, Octavia Spencer, Janelle Monae and Taraji P. Henson soar below the radar as the brains behind one of NASA’s greatest moments.

 Saving Private Ryan (1998)